THE PETRO JACYK VISITING SCHOLARS PROGRAM invites applications for the 2018-2019 academic year

 - two confidential letters of reference.

-In the cover letter, please indicate the proposed length of stay and the approximate starting date.
 You may identify a CERES faculty member who, in your opinion, could provide guidance for you during your tenure at the University of Toronto (you do not need to contact this faculty member personally).
 Otherwise, a faculty member will be assigned by the selection committee.

 Applications should be sent electronically to email@example.com.
 The two referees should email their letters directly to the same email address.
 If sending the letter of reference electronically is not possible, your referee should mail a hard copy of the reference in a sealed and signed envelope to the address indicated below.